stimms/Blog/blog/source/_posts/2-days-with-scriptcs.md

 # Am I going to Keep Using It?

 Well it doesn't look like I'll be getting a full environment any time soon in this job.
 As such I will likely keep up with ScriptCS.
 I hate not having a real environment because it means I can't contribute back very well.
-Although my discovery of C# completion in Sublime might change my mindâ€¦
+Although my discovery of C# completion in Sublime might change my mind"¦

 If scriptcs worked on mono(it might, I don't know) and if there was a flag to generate executables from scripts I would be all over it.
 It is still early in the project and there is a lot of potential.
 I'll be keeping an eye on the project even if I don't continue to use it.